TedVu/subscription-plus/README.md

 1. Implement update and delete for local storage (still buggy).
 DONE
 2. Implement prefill update dialog with data and allow updating partially.
 DONE
 3. Allow update without populating the new image.
 DONE
 4. Implement pagination on the web without lazy loading.
+DONE
 5. Add editor config.
 6. Improve dialog animation.
 DONE
 7. Implement basic feature to capture notification features: how long does subscription last?, notification type (is it via phone or email?), frequency of notifications, how long before subscription end to notify?,...